Realistic Job Preview: 7 Great Examples to Inspire You

 31% of workers have quit their job within the first six months.
 Additionally, 48% of people say that they’ve left a job because the reality of it did not meet their expectations ahead of joining.
 Some job characteristics include being dissatisfied with work, task overload, and limited resources.

-Overall, providing RJPs in the early stages of the selection process is important to identifying a best fit job candidate.
+Overall, providing RJPs in the early stages of the selection process is important to identify a best-fit job candidate.
 In addition, employers can use realistic assessment tools to match their job requirements to a candidate’s skills, while job candidates can simultaneously match their expectations to the company’s culture and standards.

-One of the best ways to learn about the ins-and-outs of a job is to hear it from the employees themselves.
-Statistics show that candidates are 3x more likely to trust information on what it’s like to work at a job when it comes from the employees rather than the company.
+One of the best ways to learn about the ins and outs of a job is to hear it from the employees themselves.
+Statistics show that candidates are 3x more likely to trust the information on what it’s like to work at a job when it comes from the employees rather than the company.

 Providing this insight helps the applicant assess whether or not the job is right for them.
 Every time a candidate screens themselves out, you will have better chances of finding the right candidate in the end.

 This employee testimonial from ARS Rescue Rooter showcases how providing genuine job insight should be done.
 Kevin, an HVAC installer, shares his journey on what led him to apply and what makes him stay with the company.